jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/write/recordusedallowanceof.md

 8. Make sure the amount being used is available in overflow.

     ```
-    // The amount being withdrawn must be available in the overflow.
+    // The amount being distributed must be available in the overflow.
     if (
       usedAmount >
+      _overflowDuring(
+        IJBSingleTokenPaymentTerminal(msg.sender),
+        _projectId,
-      _overflowDuring(IJBPaymentTerminal(msg.sender), _projectId, fundingCycle, _balanceCurrency)
+        fundingCycle,
+        _balanceCurrency
+      )
     ) revert INADEQUATE_PAYMENT_TERMINAL_STORE_BALANCE();
     ```